 I have often thought of bullying as a problem that faces children older than mine, but a recent conversation with my first grader has given me pause.
 Maybe it starts right here, right now with our little ones.

 I was perplexed.
-"Katie, that water bottle is no bigger than your Star Wars one.
+"K, that water bottle is no bigger than your Star Wars one.
 I think it is actually smaller."

 "It's fine, I'll just take it," she insisted.

 I kept pushing the issue, because it didn't make sense to me.
-Suddenly, Katie burst into tears.
+Suddenly, K burst into tears.

 She wailed, "The first grade boys are teasing me at lunch because I have a Star Wars water bottle.
 They say it's only for boys.
 Every day they make fun of me for drinking out of it.
 I want them to stop, so I'll just bring a pink water bottle."